seblexis/learning/pluralsight_oop_csharp_fundamentals/03building_entity_classes.md

 * Classes are types
 * Accessibility: internal is accessible to the component within it is defined, e.g., project.
 * Autoimplemented property: public PropertyName { get; set; } --> use if there is no code needed for get or set
+* One possible method to order methods within classes: alphabetical (given same accessibility)
+* Class properties and methods provide a contract to other classes that they can use them.
+This contract is also called *class interface*

 **Tests**
 * Best way to run .dll classes: Tests!